- BY Francesca Sella

 If a local authority, after the young person has been taken into care, still has significant doubt regarding their age they can decide to conduct a full age assessment.

 Full age assessments have been the subject of litigation for over twenty years now.
 However, the leading case is still R (B) v Merton [2003] EWHC 1689 (Admin).
-Local authorities in England should also follow the non-statutory guidance published by the Association of Directors of Children’s Services when conducting full age assessments (with this guidance being the equivalent in Scotland).
-Again, once a full age assessment has been conducted, under Home Office guidance, the local authority will need to share the decision with the Home Office and normally the outcome will be accepted and implemented by them.
+Local authorities in England should also follow the non-statutory guidance published by the Association of Directors of Children’s Services when conducting full age assessments.
+The equivalent guidance in Scotland is here.

-Until the Nationality and Borders Act 2022 came into force last year, age assessments were solely the responsibility of local authorities.
-Under the new legislation, the Home Office has now introduced the National Age Assessment Board, which became operational on 31 March 2023.
+Until the Nationality and Borders Act 2022 came into force, full age assessments were solely the responsibility of local authorities.
+However, through the Act the Home Office introduced the National Age Assessment Board, which became operational on 31 March 2023.
+The Board consists of social workers employed directly by the Home Office to carry out full age assessments.

 Conclusion

-As such, it is crucial that, when assisting an age-disputed young person, legal representatives ensure that the case is referred to the local authority and that the young person is adequately supported and advised throughout the age assessment process, which, in complex cases, can last months or even years.
+As such it is crucial that, when assisting an age-disputed young person, legal representatives ensure that the case is referred to the local authority and that the young person is adequately supported and advised throughout the age assessment process, which, in complex cases, can last months or even years.